-Talk to your doctor or pharmacist before taking etoricoxib if:
+Talk to your doctor or pharmacist before taking Etoricoxib if:

-- you have a history of stomach bleeding or ulcers. - you are dehydrated, for example by a prolonged bout of vomiting or diarrhoea. - you have swelling due to fluid retention. - you have a history of heart failure, or any other form of heart disease. - you have a history of high blood pressure.
-Etoricoxib can increase blood pressure in some people, especially in high doses, and your doctor will want to check your blood pressure from time to time. - you have any history of liver or kidney disease. - you are being treated for an infection.
-Etoricoxib can mask or hide a fever, which is a sign of infection. - you have diabetes, high cholesterol, or are a smoker.
-These can increase your risk of heart - you are a woman trying to become pregnant. - you are over 65 years of age.
+- You have a history of stomach bleeding or ulcers. - You are dehydrated, for example by a prolonged bout of vomiting or diarrhoea. - You have swelling due to fluid retention. - You have a history of heart failure, or any other form of heart disease. - You have a history of high blood pressure.
+Etoricoxib can increase blood pressure in some people, especially in high doses, and your doctor will want to check your blood pressure from time to time - You have any history of liver or kidney disease. - You are being treated for an infection.
+Etoricoxib can mask or hide a fever, which is a sign of infection. - You have diabetes, high cholesterol, or are a smoker.
+These can increase your risk of heart disease. - You are a woman trying to become pregnant. - You are over 65 years of age.

-If you are not sure if any of the above apply to you, talk to your doctor before taking etoricoxib to see if this medicine is suitable for you.
+If you are not sure if any of the above apply to you, talk to your doctor before taking Etoricoxib to see if this medicine is suitable for you.

 Etoricoxib works equally well in older and younger adult patients.
 If you are over 65 years of age, your doctor will want to appropriately keep a check on you.
-No dosage adjustment is necessary for patients over 65 years of age.
+No dose adjustment is necessary for patients over 65 years of age.